NickHeiner/list-gh-projects/README.md

 Additionally, if I had used the service worker, I could have kept images from GitHub avatars working offline as well.

+### Google Analytics
+The event tracking is not actually firing network requests.
+I'm not sure why this is.

+### React Virtualized Row Sizing
+I use react-virtualized to avoid rendering the entire data set into the DOM at once.
+This keeps the UI smooth, even as the user is typing to filter by repo name.
+To make this work, I had to give all row elements a fixed height.
+There are more sophisticated approaches that handle dynamic row heights.

 ## Things I'd Add If I Had More Time
 ### Tests
 If I had time to add tests, I'd favor Selenium-driven browser integration tests.
 Ideally, they would run using a tool like SauceLabs or BrowserStack to test multiple browser / OS combos.